No results were found...

 Because the landing page has one specific goal and call-to-action, it often has no website navigation menu (or at least not as extensive as your website’s menu).
 They’re focused and compact!

-Let’s say you’re a photographer and you’re running a paid advertising campaign on Facebook that targets pregnant women to book a family portrait session.
+For example, let’s say you’re a photographer running a paid advertising campaign on Facebook that encourages pregnant women to book a family portrait session.

-Would it make more sense to redirect people to your photography homepage or to a landing page that’s focused on your maternity photoshoots services?
+Would it make more sense to redirect people to your photography homepage or to a landing page that’s focused on your maternity photoshoot services?

 If you voted for the latter, you’re completely right!